woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/ISO/GetWindows.md

 _**Limited emergency calling**_

-_Running Windows on your POCO X3 Pro is not a replacement for a proper phone operating system and does not have emergency calling capabilities._
+_Running Windows on your Xiaomi Mi 9 is not a replacement for a proper phone operating system and does not have emergency calling capabilities._

 _**Hello from Seattle (US), France, Italy.**_